Exports include iron ore, salt, liquefied natural gas, anhydrous ammonia as well as project cargo, break bulk and general cargo.

 Tuesday 14 October 2025 (or as soon after as circumstances permit) for a period of approximately 6 weeks (25 November 2025) biomonitoring buoys (with lighting characteristics Fl.
 Orange.
 2.5s) will be deployed

-Pilbara Ports advises there will be a full closure of Mof Road, within the security gates, to facilitate a night-time module movement in support of the Perdaman Ceres Urea Project.
+Pilbara Ports advises there will be full road closures over three nights on the Mof Road, within the security gates, to facilitate night-time oversize tank movements in support of the Perdaman Ceres Urea Project.

 Pilbara Ports delivered a total monthly throughput of 65.7 million tonnes (Mt) for August 2025.